 Take a trip into the world of British fur traders, voyageurs and the Ojibwe, ca. 1804.
 Through lessons, demonstrations, and guided tours, your students can explore exhibits on the fur trade and the cultures it brought together.

 Bowwow Powwow.
 The best days of summer end at the powwow, but Windy Girl take the revelry of the gathering one step farther, into a dreamworld where the dancers and singers are dogs.
 Bilingual English and Ojibwe.
-ALA Notable Children’s Book for 2019.
+2020 American Indian Youth Literature Award winner for Picture book.

 The Forever Sky.
 Brothers look to the stars and spin stories, some inspired by Uncle, some of their own making.
 The best one involves their grandmother and her place in the forever sky.